 The Internet has a lot of things that catch our attention.
-It may be an interesting application or website, a surprising message saying that we’ve won a prize, a headline for a blog, news, an article or anything that triggers our curiosity.
+It may be an interesting application or website, a surprising message saying that we’ve won a prize, a headline for a blog, news, an article, or anything that triggers our curiosity.

-We’ve all been there before, clicked on something we shouldn’t and the next thing we know, our computer is frozen with a whole heap of things running on our screen which we can’t exit.
+We’ve all been there before, clicked on something we shouldn’t have and the next thing we know, our computer is frozen with a whole heap of things running on our screen which we can’t exit.

 Every day phishing attacks and malware gets more sophisticated making it harder to know what is real and what is fake.
 With a few skills, it will massively reduce your chance of getting Malware.